Nel silenzio di quei raccoglimenti: Suor Angelica (Giacomo Puccini)

 Ms. Semerdjian made several significant role debuts throughout the 2016–2017 season.
 In her return to Bellevue City Opera she performed her first Dorabella in Così fan tutte, and in October 2016 she made her Syracuse Opera debut as Tisbe in La Cenerentola.
 In early 2017, Ms. Semerdjian returned to Sarasota Opera for her initial performances of the role of Suzuki in Madama Butterfly.
 She also made her Westmoreland Symphony Orchestra debut with her first performances of Beethoven's Symphony No. 9.

-Ms. Semerdjian has recently fulfilled two seasons as a Resident Artist with Pittsburgh Opera (2014–2016).
+Ms. Semerdjian also fulfilled two seasons as a Resident Artist with Pittsburgh Opera (2014–2016).
 Her responsibilities included performances of the roles of Mother Goose in The Rake’s Progress, Meg in Little Women, Gertrude Stein in Ricky Ian Gordon's opera 27, Fenena in Nabucco, Emilia in Otello, Eduige in Rodelinda, Asakir in Sumeida's Song, and covering the title role of Carmen.
 In the summer of 2015 she performed the role of Cherubino in Bellevue City Opera's inaugural production of Le nozze di Figaro, and in the summer of 2014 she performed the role of Mercédès in Carmen as a Vocal Fellow at Music Academy of the West, under the guidance of legendary mezzo-soprano Marilyn Horne.
-As an Apprentice Artist with Sarasota Opera, she covered the role of Inez in the company's winter 2014 production of Il trovatore.
+As an Apprentice Artist with Sarasota Opera, she covered the role of Inez in the company's 2014 production of Il trovatore.

 During the 2012–2013 season Ms. Semerdjian was an Emerging Artist with the Dallas Opera.
 She performed the role of Veronica in Bizet's Dr. Miracle in outreach performances in local schools as well as at the Winspear Opera House with the Dallas Opera Orchestra.
 She also covered the role of Sonia in the Dallas Opera's production of Argento's The Aspern Papers.